flipkart-incubator/phrontend/API.md

 ## ApiCaller

-ApiCaller is a singleton that uses [whatwg-fetch](https://github.com/github/fetch) to
+ApiCaller is a singleton that uses [whatwg-fetch](https://github.com/github/fetch)